 A entire year’s tuition scholarship at Cape Fear Community College for another deserving student in their Wooden Boat and Boat Manufacturing Programs

-All the necessary materials to Croatan, West Carteret and East Carteret High Schools to maintain their recently established boat building classes
+All the necessary materials to Croatan, West Carteret and East Carteret High Schools to maintain their boat building and maritime classes

 We are particularly excited about the high school programs above as they will peak the interest of students in disciplines of both carpentry and boat building.
-We will have at least one team from each of the 3 high schools in this year’s Challenge and the students will be chosen from the ongoing classes.
+We will have at least one team from 2 high schools in this year’s Challenge and the students will be chosen from the ongoing classes.
 Additionally, we anticipate six teams of elementary and middle school students to participate in this year’s Challenge.
 The excitement of these youngsters is truly infectious!